-Evolution, something that might not seem very complicated at first glance.
+Evolution is something that might not seem very complicated at first glance.
 Yet it is somehow always misinterpreted or messed up in explanation.
-We feel that this is a huge problem, so we wanted to make sure to explain it correctly for you.
+We feel that this is a huge problem, so we wanted to make sure to explain it correctly to you.
 We want to remove any consistently mistaken material on the matter, which will allow you to truly understand Evolution.
-The goal for us is to teach you not just about evolution itself but also what causes it.
+The goal for us is to teach you not just about evolution itself but also about what causes it.
 We’ll also break down what evolution leads to and why it is so important.

 We feel this is key to explaining it, as you may very well be unaware of some of this.
 It could also be that you were told things that you’re unsure about and you want to confirm something or forget about it.
 Regardless of the reasoning, we’re glad you’re here to check this article out.
 We will not be using any crazy language nor will we just leave you with hard to comprehend science.
 Instead, we’ll break down every single complicated part of Evolution worth your time.
 By the end of it all, you could likely tell a 5-year-old about Evolution and he or she could accurately tell others.
 With that said, let’s get started!

 Charles Darwin and Darwinism